L12-MC/wvm/README.md

 - Reinstall everything
 - Update your PATH if needed

-**Note**: The installer downloads specific release versions (wslang v1.0.3, wpm v2.0).
-To install different versions, you can modify the URLs in the script.
+**Note**: The installer now targets the latest release automatically.
+If you need a specific version, you can adjust the resolution logic to pin to a tag.

 ## Manual Building (Optional)